LegReq/pandoc-defref/example/example.md

 ## The Prose

 When writing a ::specification::, it is often necessary to define terms to remove ::ambiguity::.
-This is especially true when the ::specification:: itself is defining new terms or adding new meaning to existing terms.

-This is especially true for ::compound words::, which are often novel in nature and highly specific to the document.
+This is especially true when the ::specification:: is defining new terms, adding new meaning to existing terms, or creating ::compound words:: which are novel in nature and highly specific to the document.

 Readers, especially those new to the subject, are often forced to jump around the document, to remind themselves of a term's meaning.
 To make things easier, this [Pandoc](https://pandoc.org/) filter uses [definition lists](https://pandoc.org/MANUAL.html#definition-lists) as sources for terms and a special syntax to link to those terms within the document body.